The Lab Interpretation Course for Nurse Practitioners: Trusted by 1,000+ Across North America

 • When and why to order labs

-• Key factors to consider when ordering lab tests
+• Key factors to consider before ordering

-• Understand trends
+• Understanding trends over time

-• Critical values
+• Recognizing critical values

 • CBC components